Alabama 65+ Fishing License Exemption: Rules for Residents

 Eligible seniors don’t need to buy a saltwater license, but they still must sign up each year for the free Saltwater Angler Registry (SWAR).
 Seniors also are not exempt from certain privileges required of all anglers, such as the SW Reef Fish Endorsement (for Gulf reef fish) and the spearfishing privilege.

-For help matching your trip to the right license, registry, and privileges, use the state’s license FAQs and check current regulations before you go.
+For help matching your trip to the right license, registry, and privileges, use the state’s license FAQs and check current fishing regulations before you go.

 Charter and party boats